28left/110jupyter/_sources/ch_Limits/limits_infinity.md

 For rational functions, the limit as $x$ approaches positive or negative infinity can be determined by comparing the degree of the polynomial in the numerator to the degree of the polynomial in the denominator.

-For infinite limits of Rational Functions, if the
+For the limit at infinity of a rational function, if the
-- highest power is in the denominator, then the limit will equal $0$
+- highest power is in the denominator, then the limit exists and is equal to $0$.
-- highest power is in the numerator, then the limit will equal $\pm\infty$ (DNE)
+- highest power is in the numerator, then the limit does not exist (DNE) and goes to positive or negative infinity, which can be determined by a careful examination of the leading terms.
-- highest power is the same in both the numerator and denominator, then the limit will equal the ratio of the leading coefficients, i.e. the ratio of the coefficients in front of the highest powers in the numerator and the denominator.
+- highest power is the same in both the numerator and denominator, then the limit exists and is equal to the ratio of the leading coefficients (i.e., the ratio of the coefficients of the highest powers in the numerator and in the denominator).
 ```

 ### Example 4